UnseenAcademical/HexPrint/README.md

 TAR refers to the number that all this unit’s abilities and effects roll against.
 A TAR of “3+” for example, means that all dice rolled for this unit are counted as a success or a hit if the die shows a 3 or above.

 TAR can be damaged.
-While it is damaged, dice rolled for this unit’s abilities and effects are only a success or hit on a rolled 6\.
-(This means that if you give a unit with a damaged TAR a \+1 on a die roll, a roll of 5 will still not be a success).
+While it is damaged, dice rolled for this unit’s abilities and effects are only a success or hit on a rolled 6.
+(This means that if you give a unit with a damaged TAR a -1 TAR effect, a roll of 5 will still not be a success).

 ## Abilities